azot-labs/okova/examples/remote-session/README.md

 # Remote Session

-It's a minimal example of using `orlan` to connect to remote Orlan API instance in your JavaSript code.
-See [examples/instance](https://github.com/azot-labs/orlan/tree/main/examples/instance) to learn how to run your own instance.
+It's a minimal example of using `okova` to connect to remote Okova API instance in your JavaSript code.
+See [examples/instance](https://github.com/azot-labs/okova/tree/main/examples/instance) to learn how to run your own instance.

 ## Quick start